knthompson26/healthdis/simulated_example/README.md

 ## Purpose

-The original analysis in this manuscript uses restricted-access Add Health data that cannot be shared with journal reviewers.
+The original analysis in this manuscript uses restricted-access Add Health data that cannot be shared.
 These scripts allow the user to run the full analysis pipeline — data simulation, bootstrap mediation analysis, and figure generation — on fabricated data that has the same structure (variable names, types, and coding) as the real analysis-ready datasets, without any real participant data.

 **No real Add Health data is included or reproduced anywhere here.**